muratk5n/thirdwave/en/README.md

 ---

-Whatever her effect was earlier, on GA race, she'd made a difference because she knew Oz personally, helped him become the big celebrity he is today.
+Whatever her effect was earlier, on PA race, she'd made a difference because she knew Oz personally, helped him become the big celebrity he is today.
 So as "character witness" for Oz, her vote would count.